Daniel Henry Mueggenborg

-Daniel Henry Mueggenborg (born April 15, 1962) is an American prelate of the Roman Catholic Church who has been serving as bishop for the Diocese of Reno in Nevada since 2021.
-He served as an auxiliary bishop of the Archdiocese of Seattle in Washington State from 2017 to 2021.
+Daniel Henry Mueggenborg (born April 15, 1962) is an American Catholic prelate serving as the Bishop of Reno in Nevada since 2021.
+He served as an auxiliary bishop of the Archdiocese of Seattle from 2017 to 2021.

 Biography

-Daniel Mueggenborg was born in Okarche, Oklahoma, to Paul Bernard and Dolores Lucille (née Kerntke) Mueggenborg.
-He received his early education at the parochial school at St. Francis Xavier Parish in Stillwater, Oklahoma, where he attended mass and served as an altar boy.
+Daniel Henry Mueggenborg was born in Okarche, Oklahoma, to Paul Bernard and Dolores Lucille (née Kerntke) Mueggenborg.
+He received his early education at the parochial school at St. Francis Xavier Parish in Stillwater, Oklahoma, where he attended Mass and served as an altar boy.
 Mueggenborg belonged to the Boy Scouts of America and received the Eagle Scout Award in 1980.

 Mueggenborg entered Oklahoma State University (OSU) to pursue a science degree.
-He later said that he did not want to become a priest at that point.
-However, in the spring of 1981, he served at a mass in Oklahoma that was celebrated by Reverend Stanley Rother, a missionary serving in Guatemala.
-On July 28, 1981, Rother was murdered in Guatemala by a right-wing death squad.
-According to Mueggenborg, Rother's service and martyrdom for the Catholic Church inspired him to pursue the priesthood.
+He has stated that at that time he did not want to become a priest.
+However, in the spring of 1981, he served at a Mass that was celebrated by Stanley Rother, a missionary serving in Guatemala.
+Rother was murdered later that year in Guatemala by a right-wing death squad.
+According to Mueggenborg, Rother's service and martyrdom inspired him to pursue the priesthood.
 After graduating from OSU in 1984 with a Bachelor of Science degree in geology, he entered St. Meinrad Seminary in Saint Meinrad, Indiana.

-Mueggenborg in 1985 traveled to Rome to attend the Pontifical Gregorian University in Rome.
+In 1985, Mueggenborg traveled to Rome to attend the Pontifical Gregorian University in Rome.
 As a seminarian, he worked alongside the Missionaries of Charity to serve the poor in Rome.
 On one occasion, he celebrated a mass attended by the founder of the order, Mother Teresa.
 Back in Oklahoma for a summer, Mueggenborg volunteered as a hospital minister in intensive care units and cardiac wards at St. John Medical Center in Tulsa.
 He spent a second summer in Mugumu, Tanzania, working alongside Maryknoll Missionaries.

 Mueggenborg was ordained to the diaconate on April 6, 1989, at St. Peter's Basilica in Rome; he was granted an audience the next day with Pope John Paul II at the Apostolic Palace.
 He received a Bachelor of Sacred Theology from the Gregorian University in 1989.

 Priesthood

 On July 14, 1989, Mueggenborg was ordained by Archbishop Eusebius Beltran to the priesthood for the Diocese of Tulsa at Holy Family Cathedral in Tulsa.

 After his 1989 ordination, the diocese assigned Mueggenborg as an associate pastor at Church of St. Mary Parish in Tulsa.
 He was transferred to perform the same role in 1990 to St. John Parish in Bartlesville, Oklahoma.
-That same year, he earned his Licentiate in Sacred Theology in biblical theology from the Gregorian. in 1990 Mueggenborg returned to Tulsa in 1991 to become chaplain at Bishop Kelley High School and associate pastor of Saint Pius X Parish.
+That same year, he earned his Licentiate in Sacred Theology in biblical theology from the Gregorian.
+In 1990, Mueggenborg returned to Tulsa in 1991 to become chaplain at Bishop Kelley High School and associate pastor of Saint Pius X Parish.
 He would hold both positions for the next four years.